Learning a Fourier Transform for Linear Relative Positional Encodings in Transformers: EXPERIMENTS

+Note that RPE only calculates the relative distances between atoms, which naturally preserves many invariant and equivariant properties.
+It easy to see that the Fourier Transform of $f$ is

+which enables us to approximate the RPE mask $\mathbf{N}$ in \FLTs~using the technique described in Sec. \ref{sec:algorithms}.

-\paragraph{Implementation details.} We adopt most of the hyperparameters and training recipes of 3D-Graphormer \cite{shi2022benchmarking}.
+\paragraph{Implementation details.} We adopt most of the training strategies of 3D-Graphormer \cite{shi2022benchmarking}.
 Specifically, we trained a regular Performer with 12 layers and two \FLT~with 10 and 12 layers respectively.
-Following existing works \cite{jumper2021highly, shi2022benchmarking}, model outputs are repeatedly fed to the model for four times.
-In each layer, there are 48 attention heads.
-The hidden dimension is set to 768.
-The dimension of the feed-forward sub-layer is set to 2048.
-The feature map dimension $m$ is set to 64 in the low-rank approximation of the attention matrix.
-For our \FLT~models, the number of random features for RPE $r$ is set to 16 and the number of Gaussian basis functions in RPE $T$ is set to 32.
-More details can be found in Appendix \ref{app:exp}.

-We evaluate the performance of the tested models on the in-domain validation set, where the validation samples come from the same distribution as the training distribution.
-We use Mean Absolute Error (MAE) of the energies and the percentage of Energies within a Threshold (EwT) of the ground truth energy to evaluation the accuracy of the predicted energies.
+More details regarding model configurations and training are in the supplementary material.
+We evaluate the model performance on the in-domain validation set.
+We use Mean Absolute Error (MAE) of the energies and the percentage of Energies within a Threshold (EwT) of the ground truth energy to evaluate the accuracy of the predicted energies.